On Becoming a Stay at Home Mum

 We can't afford for both parents to go out to work; it doesn't make financial sense.

 There are other reasons for me to go back, of course.
-It would avoid a longer career break; it would avoid a longer pension break; it would demonstrate to Matilda that mothers can earn money, too.
+It would avoid a longer career break; it would avoid a longer pension break; it would demonstrate to my daughter that mothers can earn money, too.
 But, right now, those reasons aren't compelling enough.
-Matilda has plenty of positive female role models in her life and I prefer time with her to time in the office.
+My daughter has plenty of positive female role models in her life and I prefer time with her to time in the office.

 In an ideal world, Steve and I would be able to share the parenting and the breadwinning equally.
 That's a world where we have the same salaries, though.
 And a world where Aberdeen isn't in the midst of a crisis and we don't have to weigh up whose job is more secure and how flexible our employers are each likely to be.